 Retinal Tears and Detachment Can Lead to Blindness

 The retina of your eye plays a dominant role in vision.
 Light entering your eye is focused on the retina at the back of your eye.
 The retina converts the information contained in the light into neural signals that the brain translates into images.
 If the retina in one of your eyes quits functioning, you will lose sight in that eye.
 Regular eye exams will detect problems happening inside of your eyes.
 Our eye doctors at Spectrum Eye Physicians are well-trained in the field of optometry to diagnose and provide eye treatment for retinal disorders.
-We are happy to serve the communities of San Jose, Cupertino, Los Gatos, and Santa Cruz California.

 The Causes of Retinal Tears and Detachments